uniwswap/uniwens-docs/contract-api-reference/lns.md

 ---
-description: The ENS registry.
+description: The LNS registry.
 ---

 # Registry

 [Source](https://github.com/ensdomains/ens/blob/master/contracts/ENS.sol)

-The ENS registry is the core contract that lies at the heart of ENS resolution.
-All ENS lookups start by querying the registry.
+The LNS registry is the core contract that lies at the heart of LNS resolution.
+All LNS lookups start by querying the registry.
 The registry maintains a list of domains, recording the owner, resolver, and TTL for each, and allows the owner of a domain to make changes to that data.

-The ENS registry is specified in [EIP 137](https://eips.ethereum.org/EIPS/eip-137).
+The LNS registry is specified in [EIP 137](https://eips.ethereum.org/EIPS/eip-137).

 ## Get Owner